datacommonsorg/docsite/api/web_components/map.md

 ---
 layout: default
-title: Map Chart
+title: Map chart
-nav_order: 5
+nav_order: 65
-parent: Web Components
-grand_parent: API
+parent: Embed data and visualizations in your own website
 published: true
 permalink: /api/web_components/map
 ---

-# Data Commons Map Web Component
+# Data Commons map chart Web Component

 [Data Commons Web Component](/api/web_components) for visualizing a single statistical variables around one or more places on a map.